megankuo/Express-User-Documentation/docs/pages/installing-express.md

 By the end of this section, you will have successfully learned the following:

-- Used the Terminal to install Express
+- [x] How to install Express
-- Imported an Express module into your app.js file
-- Created a working Express server on your localhost on port 3009
+- [x] How to create a working Express server on your localhost

 Great job 🤗.
 You can go ahead and click on the link below to move on to the next step: